Imani Coppola: 2010–2016: The Glass Wall and collaborations

-2017–present: Hypocrites, The Protagnoist and Air Fryer
+2017–present: Hypocrites, The Protagonist and Air Fryer

 On July 21, 2017, Coppola premiered a new single, "Just Feels Good", via Yahoo!
 Music.
 Coppola had originally written the song with Rachel Platten in mind, but after Platten passed on it, Coppola decided to record it herself.
 The music video was shot at Coney Island's annual Mermaid Parade.
 Hypocrites, Coppola's twelfth studio album, which was crowdfunded using PledgeMusic, was released on the same day as the release of "Just Feels Good".
 Coppola produced the album, along with co-producer Josh Valleau.

 On September 25, 2017, Coppola released the album's second single, "Mixed Nut".
 Coppola stated that the song "poke(s) fun at some current social trends, such as speaking in a manner that makes it sound like you're always asking a question when you're actually making a statement.
 The term for it is 'up speak,' and I find it to be incredibly irritating even though I am sometimes guilty of doing it.
 Another pet peeve of the zeitgeist is this fixation people have with claiming not to be 'one to judge.'
 Please, if you are a human being, you judge."
 The accompanying music video filmed and edited by Vonesper Studios was shot in her apartment using her artwork as backdrops and premiered on Yahoo!Music.
-Coppola released her twelfth album, The Protagonist, in 2019 and her thriteenth album, Air Fryer, in 2024.
+Coppola released her twelfth album, The Protagonist, in 2019 and her thirteenth album, Air Fryer, in 2024.